Net Worth Can Look Strong

 Net worth does not reliably show how a financial life behaves under real constraints.

-Why This Matters More as Retirement Gets Closer
+Why Net Worth Matters Less as Retirement Gets Closer

 Working years can hide structural weakness.
 Earned income can cover mismatches.
 Timing issues can be postponed.
 Access can feel optional.